World Day of Prayer for Vocations

 Bulletin Quote

-World Day of Prayer will be observed on Sunday, April 29th, also known as "Good Shepherd Sunday."
-The purpose of this day is to publically fulfill the Lord's instruction to, "Pray the Lord of the harvest to send laborers into his harvest" (Mt 9:38; Lk 10:2).
+World Day of Prayer will be observed on Sunday, April 30, 2023 also known as "Good Shepherd Sunday."
+The purpose of this day is to publicly fulfill the Lord's instruction to, "Pray the Lord of the harvest to send laborers into his harvest" (Mt 9:38; Lk 10:2).
 Please pray that young men and women hear and respond generously to the Lord's call to the priesthood, diaconate, religious life, societies of apostolic life or secular institutes.
-You can find many resources to promote a culture of vocations on the USCCB Facebook page for vocations: www.facebook.com/foryourvocation.
+Resources for promoting vocations can be found on the USCCB website.